junis3/cstodo/README.md

 `yarn start`

 and slackbot will run on `localhost:3000/cstodo`.
-If you want to run it on slack, go to [Slack API page](https://api.slack.com/) > Feature > Event subscription and enter `(YOUR PUBLIC IP):3000/cstodo` on Request URL form.
+If you want to run it on slack, [create a new new slackbot app](https://api.slack.com/apps) and go to administrating page for the app > Feature > Event subscription and enter `(YOUR PUBLIC IP):3000/cstodo` on Request URL form.
 (If your IP is not a public IP, you should forward your IP to public IP using tools like `ngrok`.)

+If you want to forward the log messages and the error messages to your slack, go to app > Feature > Incoming Webhook and create a webhook URL for the testing channel.